Hamatti/ptcgo-to-pokemontcg-io/README.md

 This project aims to map every PTCGO card code into Pokemontcg.io ID.
 If certain card doesn't exist, I've manually downgraded them to same card of different rarity.

+## Workflow

+My current workflow has been this:

+1. Create new empty file to `cards/` with naming convention `[block-set].csv`
+2. Go to PTCGO, create a new Unlimited deck.
+3. Filter cards by set using the grid UI option.
+Add one of each card (skip different rarities for same card).
+4. Export, paste to file.
+5. Do another run, this time adding full-art cards.
+Export and paste to file.
+6. Repeat if needed (for example when there's normal, full art and secret rare of the same card or multiple ACE SPEC in set).
+7. Run `npm run format [filename] [PTCGO set] [API set]`
+8. Run `npm run check [filename]`
+9. Fix issues if any arise.
+Check from PokemonTCG.io for what the cards should be.
+10. Copy-paste to browser `src/index.html` to see if something's missing.
+11. If something is missing, make adjustments and add notes.
+12. Mark to README that new set is added.
+13. Add new csv file and README update to git and commit.
+14. Run `npm run build` to build a new JSON.

 ## How to run

 For each set you want to include, create a CSV file in `cards/` folder with header `name, ptcgo, api, notes` and each card on its own line.
 Column `ptcgo` should be the export code from PTCGO and `api` the corresponding id in PokemonTCG.io API.
 For `notes`, see the definitions below.